 2 people die when car collides with Michigan school bus

 MOUNT PLEASANT, Mich.
-(AP) — Police in northern Michigan say two people traveling in a passenger car were killed when it collided with a school bus, injuring two students.
+(AP) — Police in mid-Michigan say two people traveling in a passenger car were killed when it collided with a school bus, injuring two students.

 The Isabella County Sheriff's Office says the car entered the oncoming lane of traffic Thursday night along a road in Broomfield Township and collided with a Chippewa Hills school bus.